webtp3/Tp3Ratings/Documentation/Administrator/Index.rst

 #.
 Go to the Extension Manager and install tp3ratings
 #.
 You can add tp3mods to have the advantage of further microdata
-#. afterwards you should include the static template tp3ratings or add the tssetup manualy
+#. afterwards you should include the static template tp3ratings or add the tssetup manualy (there are two plugins ratings & reviews)

 Afterwards you can use the plugin as contentelement. for some features you mighht have to regiser a Api ID in den dependent service